Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Abstract

 \section{Abstract}

-Motivated by practical machine learning applications, we revisit the outlying sequence detection problem (Li \emph{et al.}, TIT 2014) and derive fundamental limits of optimal detection when the reject option is allowed for outlying sequences.
-In outlying sequence detection (OSD) one is given multiple observed sequences, where most sequences are generated i.i.d. from a nominal distribution.
-The task is to discern the set of outlying sequences that are generated according to anomalous distributions.
-In OSD, the nominal and anomalous distributions are \emph{unknown}.
-In this paper, we consider the case where there is a reject option for the OSD, i.e., reject the samples as insufficient for reliable outlying sequence detection (cf. Bartlett \emph{et al.}, JMLR 2008).
+We revisit the outlier hypothesis testing framework of Li \emph{et al.} (TIT 2014) and derive fundamental limits for the optimal test under the generalized Neyman-Pearson criterion.
+In outlier hypothesis testing, one is given multiple observed sequences, where most sequences are generated i.i.d. from a nominal distribution.
+The task is to discern the set of outlying sequences that are generated from anomalous distributions.
+The nominal and anomalous distributions are \emph{unknown}.
 We study the tradeoff among the probabilities of misclassification error, false alarm and false reject for tests that satisfy weak conditions on the rate of decrease of these error probabilities as a function of sequence length.
-We propose a second-order asymptotically optimal test which provides a finite sample approximation.
-We first consider the case of at most one outlying sequence and then generalize our results to multiple outlying sequences where each outlying sequence can follow a different anomalous distribution.
+Specifically, we propose a threshold-based test that ensures exponential decay of misclassification error and false alarm probabilities.
+We study two constraints on the false reject probability, with one constraint being that it is a non-vanishing constant and the other being that it has an exponential decay rate.
+For both cases, we characterize bounds on the false reject probability, as a function of the threshold, for each pair of nominal and anomalous distributions and demonstrate the optimality of our test under the generalized Neyman-Pearson criterion.
+We first consider the case of at most one outlying sequence and then generalize our results to the case of multiple outlying sequences where the number of outlying sequences is unknown and each outlying sequence can follow a different anomalous distribution.